ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-russell02/writing/proposals/show_proposal_one.md

 TODO: Write at least three to five paragraphs that describe the content of the episode, ensuring that the description is both engaging and informative.

+The podcast episode titled "Undecided!?" has the goal of providing inspiration and clarity for undecided and/or first year college students.
+In this episode we will be able to give an overview of various majors.
+Allowing for the audience to look further and see what career options follow the degree.
+While helping expand on stratagies and questions when makinging these major decisions.

+The show will be hosted by myself and the guest I am hoping will be Erin o'Day-Frye.
+Having Erin on the show would be a great addition because she works with plenty incoming undecided students so her experience will be perfect to share.
+Speaking on how much time our college allows for a decision and what other colleges may have in place.
+All while talking about what questons to ask yourself during the process of deciding.
+Even diving into what Erin did to decide herself.

+I believe as a an episode on our podcast it would be best suited as an introductory episode.
+Where we meet most of our audience at where they are curently at undecided.
+Giving a smooth Transition into the following episodes because we are setting the base early.
 ## 📢 Call to Action

 After this episode I would like for the viewer to be able to reflect onto themsleves and see what goes into making a college decision.
 Aswell as be able to see if they are pursuring the right major for them.

 ## 🦜 References